 Report to Title IX Coordinator.
 All reported incidents of sexual or other misconduct under this policy involving students are reviewed by the Title IX Coordinator.
 The Title IX Coordinator will provide you with an explanation of your rights and options under this policy, including resources and services available to you, your option to request assistance or supportive measures, and an explanation of the college's internal complaint resolution procedures.
-The Title IX Coordinator to Campus Security for recording purposes, as required by law (including under the Clery Act), but may refrain from disclosing personally identifiable information about you to Campus Security at your request.
+The Title IX Coordinator also will report the alleged incident to Campus Security for recording purposes, as required by law (including under the Clery Act), but may refrain from disclosing personally identifiable information about you to Campus Security at your request.

-- Debbie D'Anna, Title IX Coordinator (Office: 828-641-0594; Cell: 606-627-1069; Email: dannadl@brevard.edu) One Brevard College Drive Brevard, NC 28712 - Michael Cohen, Deputy Title IX Coordinator (Office: 828-641-0269; Email: cohenmw@brevard.edu) One Brevard College Drive Brevard, NC 28712
+Debbie D'Anna, Title IX Coordinator (Office: 828-641-0594; Cell: 606-627-1069; Email: dannadl@brevard.edu) One Brevard College Drive Brevard, NC 28712

+Michael Cohen, Deputy Title IX Coordinator

+(Office: 828-641-0269; Email: cohenmw@brevard.edu)

+One Brevard College Drive Brevard, NC 28712

 Report to a Responsible Employee.
 All reports made to a Responsible Employee will be referred to the Title IX Coordinator for assessment.
-A Responsible Employee who receives a report must report all relevant details about the alleged misconduct to the Title IX Coordinator, including the date, time, and location of the alleged misconduct; and the names of the person who provided the report, the individual who experienced the alleged misconduct, the individual(s) accused of committing the alleged misconduct.
+A Responsible Employee who receives a report must report all relevant details about the alleged misconduct to the Title IX Coordinator, including the date, time, and location of the alleged misconduct; and the names of the person who provided the report, the individual who experienced the alleged misconduct, the individual(s) accused of committing the alleged misconduct, any other students involved in the alleged misconduct.